 Slow internet speed makes everything else slow too, including latency.
 Your speed could be slow because your bandwidth is being spread across too many connected devices in your home, or because the package itself isn’t enough for the demands of your online activities.

 The best broadband speed for gaming depends on the types of games you play, but 150 Mbps should be more than enough to cover most games and still allow other people in your household to enjoy their online activities.
+It's helpful to regularly check your internet speed and latency to see whether your gaming is being let down by a poor connection.

 Your broadband is definitively more reliable over a wired connection than WiFi.
 A wired connection eliminates signal issues, which are sometimes caused by a router, and brings you a much faster experience.
 High latency occurs when data is slowed down by poor signal quality, which might happen if your signal is blocked by walls and other materials.